Agricultural History (journal)

 Agricultural History is a quarterly peer reviewed academic journal published for the American Agricultural History Society by Duke University Press.
 Established in 1927, the journal publishes articles related to the history of agricultural and rural life in all geographies and amongst all people.
 The journal includes research, book and film reviews, and special features.
 Claire Strom (Rollins College) served as editor from 2003 until the end of 2016.
-Albert Way (Kennesaw State University) succeeded Strom and is the current editor.
-The journal is currently accepting calls for proposals for a new journal editor who would start their term before December 31, 2024.
+Albert Way (Kennesaw State University) succeeded Strom, and Drew Swanson (Georgia Southern University) is the current editor.

 Abstracting and indexing

 The journal is abstracted and indexed in: